-The Humanities faculty aim to develop pupils’ wider awareness of local, national and global issues both past and present.
+The Humanities faculty aims to build global Catholic citizens by developing pupils’ wider awareness of local, national and global issues both past and present.
 We build our curriculum around the British values of democracy, power, freedom and the rule of law, whilst working closely with other departments to form cross-curricular links.

 The study of Geography should inspire in pupils a curiosity and fascination about the world and its people that will remain with them throughout their lives.
 We aim to cultivate an enthusiasm about pupils’ local, national and global environment.
 This is achieved by adopting a wide variety of teaching methods and assessments including the participation in actual fieldwork activities.